 Webinar Four.
 Respiratory Fascia

-This webinar widens the focus on the breath and gives you practical tools to work with.
+This webinar gives you practical tools to help those in respiratory distress.

 Webinar Five.
 The Psoas